SanchoBlaze/blazeislebot/README.md

 - **📺 Streams Channel**: The channel where Twitch stream notifications will be posted
 - **🛡️ Mod Role**: The role that has permission to use moderation commands
 - **👋 Welcome Channel**: The channel where welcome messages are sent
+- **🎉 Loyalty Channel**: The channel where level-up notifications are sent (optional - falls back to welcome channel)

 ### Smart Configuration Validation
 The bot features an **intelligent configuration system** that ensures stability and user experience: